-Dairy free brownies are a great dessert option for those of you who need or wish to avoid dairy.
+These gluten free vegan sweet potato brownies are a great dessert option for those of you who need or wish to avoid dairy.
 These ones are sweet, fudgy, rich, and delicious with slightly crispy edges and gooey centres.
-They also happen to be gluten free, refined sugar free, grain free, and vegan.
-They’re the perfect treat to serve at birthday parties or other special occasions, and your guests won’t suspect just how healthy these brownies actually are!
+They also happen to be refined sugar free and grain free.

-There are several secret healthy ingredients in this brownies recipe, the first of which is sweet potato.
+There are several key ingredients in these refined sugar free brownies, the first of which is sweet potato.
 The sweet potatoes add sweetness, moistness and a touch of “carby” starchiness to this recipe.
 Perfect if you’re trying to entice picky kids with a sweet treat that’s actually good for them.

-Another nutrient dense healthy ingredient in this recipe is coconut flour, which I absolutely love using in healthy baking because it’s low in carbs and high in fibre.
+Another nutrient dense ingredient in this recipe is coconut flour, which I absolutely love using in gluten free baking because it’s low in carbs and high in fibre.
 Plus the coconut flour adds a subtle sweetness to these brownies without being overwhelmingly coconutty tasting.

 To make a flax egg, mix one tablespoon of ground flax seeds with three tablespoons of cold water.
 Let that mixture thicken in the fridge for about ten minutes before adding it to the brownie batter.
 Flax eggs are a wonderful egg substitute in vegan baking.

-The last secret healthy ingredient in this recipe is date paste, which I love using in desserts as a healthy natural substitute for refined sugar.
+The last key ingredient in this recipe is date paste, which I love using in desserts as a natural substitute for refined sugar.
 Date paste has a slightly caramely flavour which works perfectly in this recipe.
-Date paste is also quite nutrient dense and high in fibre, so it definitely ups the nutritional value of these healthy brownies.
+Date paste is also quite nutrient dense and high in fibre, so it definitely ups the nutritional value of these gluten free dairy free brownies.

 - 1 cup cooked sweet potato (peeled and cooled)